Portland is changing, I’m told by so many people when I visit.

 What is less popular is to use this as a starting point for a hike up into the mountains.
 As soon as we start the walk, we realise that we’ve left most of the visitors behind.
 The further along, the more sparse the people are.
 Some walk a part of the way up for a viewpoint and then go back down.
 I would recommend you do a whole loop.

 This hike takes at least two hours for a fast walker, including a few stops along the way to enjoy the views.
-Whichever way you go, there is a steep walk up at the beginning so be prepared for some heaving chests.
+Whichever way you go, there is a steep climb up at the beginning so be prepared for some heaving chests.
 I would recommend you go anti-clockwise to make it a bit easier for yourself, though.

 As you rise up from the river, you’ll pass along cliffs and rocky outcrops with views along the valley.
 Streams rush past and smaller waterfalls appear around corners.
 When you reach the top, large forests dominate the terrain.